Does Tooth Bonding Look Natural?

 Compared to other similar options, cosmetic bonding is also much less expensive.
 If you’re looking to close a small gap orand feel veneers are a bit excessive for your needs, bonding may be right for you.

-Our dentist will start the procedure by roughening up the surface of the tooth and applying a special conditioning liquid.
+Dr. Paul will start the procedure by roughening up the surface of the tooth and applying a special conditioning liquid.
 This will help the bonding material adhere to the tooth.

 Explore Cosmetic Dentistry for Yourself